williamxyshi/share-the-JUMPscare/README.md

 # share the JUMPscare
 hate jumpscares? checkout and share jumpscares in movies with sharetheJUMPscare </br>

+### Features:
+-user authentication
+-post jumpscare times with description to any movie -like or dislike other posts

 ### Built With:
 backend built with nodejs, express and mongodb/mongoose </br>
 mobile client built with kotlin (Android) </br>